barbarer/py4e-int/_sources/15-database/15-basicModeling.rst

 modelling a "relationship" where one person "follows" someone else and representing it with a pair of numbers indicating that (a) the people are connected and (b) the direction of the relationship.

+.. mchoice:: dbModel_MC_clause
+    :practice: T
+    :answer_a: SINGULAR
+    :answer_b: UNIQUE
+    :answer_c: IS DIFFERENT
+    :answer_d: INDIVIDUAL
+    :correct: b
+    :feedback_a: This is not a SQL clause.
+    :feedback_b: UNIQUE asks the database to enforce that each entry is unique when it is added.
+    :feedback_c: This is not a SQL clause.
+    :feedback_d: This is not a SQL clause.

+    Which of the following SQL clauses asks the database to keep each identifier that is unique?